I have also heard the sad news that a rabbit has now died following awful complications

 old combined myxomatosis/VHD vaccine does not protect against it, but in 2016 a new

-The one that my vets obtained is called Filavac, it is given once a year, in addition
+The one that my vets use is called Filavac, it is given once a year, in addition to

-to the combined vaccine for myxomatosis/VHD (strain 1) which is called Nobivac.
+the combined vaccine for myxomatosis/VHD (strain 1) which is called Nobivac.
+It can

 Exhibition rabbits are required to wear a metal ring on one of their hind legs for